 It is also true that the edible type makes a significant difference.
-The muffin you made from cannabis butter is likely to affect you differently to gummies you purchase online.
+The muffin you made from cannabis butter is likely to affect you differently from the gummies you purchase online.
 Please remember that your smoking tolerance is not the same as your edibles tolerance.
-If you’re used to smoking 30mg of THC, you shouldn’t necessarily have a weed butter mix that offers 30mg of THC per portion.
+If you’re used to smoking 30mg of THC, you shouldn’t necessarily have a cannabutter mix that offers 30mg of THC per portion.

 Calculations of Dosage May Be Wrong!
 Use Minimum Dosage

 When you make marijuana butter and use it in a recipe, you need to know how much to use for brownies, cakes, etc. There are so many variables that it is practically impossible to get a 100% accurate dose.
 Even licensed edibles and cannabutter creators find it tricky.
 They tend to test their weed at various stages.

 The first test is on the cannabis flowers used in the production run.
 This gives them an accurate assessment of how many terpenes and cannabinoids are available to extract.